Book Character Name Ideas: 90+ Names by Genre

 Celeste Blackburn

-The celestial first name contrasts sharply with the dark, smoldering surname, creating tension in every introduction.
-This name suits a forensic psychologist who understands criminal minds because she battles her own shadows
+The celestial first name contrasts with the dark surname, creating tension before the character says a word.
+This name suits a forensic psychologist who understands criminal minds because she has shadows of her own

 - 4